Menu

 Register

-Steamboats @ Bristol Harbour Festival 2024
+Steamboats @ Bristol Harbour Festival 2025

 Welcome to the Steamboat element of the Bristol Harbour Festival – we look forward to seeing old hands and new faces.
 The format will be much the same as previous years – if it ain’t broke, don’t fix it!

 Saturday: You are at liberty to steam around the festival site (except as commanded by the Harbour Authorities whilst other ‘spectacles’ take place) plus we will have 1, maybe 2, coordinated ‘Steam Processions’, with live PA commentary, through the day – a great chance to show off, especially our whistles and sirens.
-These processions are where we earn our keep, so to speak, and whilst participation is not obligatory they are both good fun and our way of saying ‘Thank You’ to the Festival for their generous hospitality.
-The Processions will be ‘topped and tailed’ by Harbour Launches so it is a really easy case of ‘follow my leader’.
+These processions are where we earn our keep, so to speak, and, whilst participation is not obligatory, they are both good fun and our way of saying ‘Thank You’ to the Festival for their generous hospitality.
+The Processions will be ‘topped and tailed’ by Harbour Launches so it is a really easy case of ‘follow the leader’.
 Would those of you that want to promote your boat let me have some ‘blurb’ for the commentator to use – interesting snippets about the boat over and above the basic length, engine and boiler specs are good.
 We are, again, promised to be featured in the Harbour Festival Programme and I don’t know how much they will print but I will let them have all that you let me have – info sooner rather than later please.

 I will be assisting those going home on Sunday to pull out and suggest that you steam straight to the Cottage Pub slipway and moor up on the dinghy pontoons whilst preparing to pull out.
 This is when a degree of tact and cooperation is required as there will be a large number of other users all wanting to access the slip at this time.
 I will try to referee and coordinate with the other ‘team leaders’, but please be patient and cooperative in order to ensure that all goes as smoothly as possible.